 The fact is that Kano developed the general principles of his method by changing the approach that people had about martial arts, which many considered as a collection of techniques at that time.
 From the beginning, Kano emphasized that the ultimate goal of judo was to make the most efficient use of mental and physical energy.
 Therefore, he rejected the techniques that clashed with his conception of life and security.
 He paid attention to every single aspect of judo and to its educative potentialities.

 As a consequence, the judo etiquette and the aesthetic dimension of it were considered to be a big part of this mental and physical discipline, as much as the means of defense and attack.
 If judo could be seen, from the Coubertinian perspective, as a pure sport, composed of intense exercise, competitive involvement, elitist education and character building, it would also be seen as a way of life.
 The principles of judo worked inside and outside the dojo, in the workplace, the school, the political world, in the family... everywhere.

 In 1919, in Tokyo, Kano met John Dewey, the American philosopher of education, who was then a guest lecturer at the Imperial University.
 One day, Kano took Dewey to the Kodokan to show him how his ideas could be concretely illustrated.
 The least we can say is that Dewey was fascinated: "It is really an art", he said.
-The American who was the inventor of the motto 'doing by learning' admired the way the laws of mechanics were blended with old practices and traditions, including Buddhist Zen teachings.
+The American who was the inventor of the motto 'learning by doing' admired the way the laws of mechanics were blended with old practices and traditions, including Buddhist Zen teachings.
 He immediately underlined the importance of Kano's method: “[Judo] is much better than most of our indoor formal gymnastics.
 The mental element is much stronger.“

 Getting rid of all dangerous, killing or maiming techniques, Kano obliged judo players to grapple with one another, 'offering' their mutual equipment (judogi) to help one another to practice.
 This made judo totally different from any other activity as your own judogi is meant to help your opponent to throw you.
 This was and still is one of most powerful aspect of judo.